nuuuwan/news_lk3_data/README.md

 *2024-01-21 14:49:00* · [`adaderanalk`](https://www.adaderana.lk/news/96599/president-ranil-addresses-g77china-summit-in-uganda-) · `en`

 President Ranil Wickremesinghe is currently addressing the Group of 77 and China (G77+China) Third South Summit in Kampala, Uganda, the President’s Media Division (PMD) reported.

+In his statement at the summit in Kampala, President Ranil Wickremesinghe stressed establishing unity within the G77 and China to address challenges facing the Global South.

+Emphasizing the group’s 60th anniversary, he also highlighted principles like unity and cooperation as the basis for tackling these issues sustainably, according to the PMD.

 The Sri Lankan President is in Uganda to attend the XIX Summit of the Heads of State and Government of the Non-Aligned Movement (NAM) and the Group of 77 (G77) and China Third South Summit.